 The agricultural sector in Uganda continues to play an important role in the economy, creating approximately 24% of GDP in 2022.
 It is estimated that seven out of ten Ugandans are either subsistence farmers or working in low-value-added agriculture jobs (African Development Bank, 2024).
-Investments in the sector are guided by the Agricultural Sector Strategic Plan II, and the agro-industrialization program of the Third National Development Plan (NDP III), which aims to raise the productivity of the sector to help contribute to economic growth.
-The strategy prioritizes ten agricultural products (beef, dairy, cassava, cocoa, coffee, cotton, fisheries, maize, tea, and vegetable oil) with a clear emphasis on crops with current or expected export potential.3
+Investments in the sector are guided by the Agricultural Sector Strategic Plan II, and the agro-industrialization program of the Third National Development Plan (NDP III), which aims to raise the sector's productivity to help contribute to economic growth.
+The strategy prioritizes ten agricultural products (beef, dairy, cassava, cocoa, coffee, cotton, fisheries, maize, tea, and vegetable oil) with a clear emphasis on crops with current or expected export potential3.

 Uganda is considered among the most diverse countries on Earth (Alesina et al., 2003).
 There are 56 distinct tribes, and at least eight indigenous minority groups, with small populations of people of European, Asian, or Arabian descent.
 The country has at least 40 different languages.
 Diversity is also a defining characteristic of the agricultural system in the country, reflecting the wide range of different agroecologies, with households operating crops and livestock farming in complex combinations.
-UBOS recognizes ten distinct agroecological zones4 (UBOS, 2019).
+The Uganda Bureau of Statistics (UBOS) recognizes ten distinct agroecological zones4 (UBOS, 2019).
 Figure 1 shows a map of the country indicating the regions and sub-regions.

-Agricultural biodiversity in the Ugandan context includes both the diversity of genetic resources (crops, varieties, livestock breeds) and species used directly in production, as well as the biodiversity of non-harvested species that directly support or hamper production (soil micro-organisms, predators, pests and pollinators) and the wider environment that indirectly supports agroecosystems.
+Agricultural biodiversity in the Ugandan context includes both the diversity of genetic resources (crops, varieties, livestock breeds) and species used directly in production, as well as the biodiversity of non-harvested species that directly support or hamper production (soil microorganisms, predators, pests and pollinators) and the wider environment that indirectly supports agroecosystems.
 These two sides of agricultural biodiversity are of interest in this report because CGIAR researchers in Uganda have been working on crop and animal breeding to produce crop varieties or select breeds that will increase agricultural productivity and augment resistance or tolerance to pests and diseases; promote crop diversity to enhance nutrient use efficiency, protect soils and improve nutrition; and promote sustainable land management and climate-smart practices to ensure farmers can be resilient in the face of increasing weather shocks.

-Uganda's agricultural biodiversity is under threat from climate change (Kansiime & Mastenbroek, 2016; Mulumba et al., 2012), while population growth increases pressure on land (Mwesigye & Matsumoto, 2016)5.
-At the same time, the processes of change within the agricultural sector via commercialization and intensification open both new challenges and new opportunities (Phelps et al., 2013).
+Uganda's agricultural biodiversity is under threat from climate change (Kansiime & Mastenbroek, 2016; Mulumba et al., 2012), while population growth increases pressure on land (Mwesigye &

-3 There was very interesting discussion in the SPIA-convened consultation in 2019 about the appropriateness of an export-oriented agricultural sector in a land-locked, ecologically-sensitive country.
+3 There was a very interesting discussion in the SPIA-convened consultation in 2019 about the appropriateness of an export-oriented agricultural sector in a land-locked, ecologically sensitive country.

-4 Officially, Uganda has nine agro-ecological zones (Lake Victoria Crescent, Lake Albert Crescent, Western Rangelands, Eastern Highlands, Northern Moist Farmlands, West Nile Farmlands, Southwestern Highlands, Southern Rangelands, and the Northern Farming System), but UBOS uses ten as there is a widely-held view that the nine do not represent the distinct vegetation type, elevation and climatic conditions sufficiently (e.g. Kabi et al., 2014).
+4 Officially, Uganda has nine agroecological zones (Lake Victoria Crescent, Lake Albert Crescent, Western Rangelands, Eastern Highlands, Northern Moist Farmlands, West Nile Farmlands, Southwestern Highlands, Southern Rangelands, and the Northern Farming System), but UBOS uses ten as there is a widely-held view that the nine do not represent the distinct vegetation type, elevation and climatic conditions sufficiently (e.g. Kabi et al., 2014).